bagder/uncurled/people/no-telling.md

    forum - without hiding where they come from or what product they make
 2. While vanity-searching you find your project's Open Source license mentioned for or bundled with a product
-3. A user email you asking funny questions about a product you never heard of, and then you realize they found your email because that product uses your code and your license has your email
+3. A user emails you asking funny questions about a product you never heard of, and then you realize they found your email because that product uses your code and your license has your email